Team & Partners

 Ekaterina Aygün began her studies at the St. Petersburg State University, Faculty of Asian and African Studies (Department of History of the Middle Eastern Countries, specialization – History of Turkey, graduated with distinction).
 In 2019 she graduated from Istanbul Bilgi University with a master’s degree in History.
 Her master’s thesis explored the Ottoman Empire between 1908 and 1913, and Ottoman women through the eyes of two journalists: one from Russia, Ariadna Tyrkova, and one from Great Britain, Grace Ellison.
 An article, “Rus Gazeteci Ariadna Tyrkova-Williams’ın Gözüyle 1911–1912 Yıllarında Gayrimüslim Kadınların Durumu”, based on her master’s research was published in Toplumsal Tarih (February 2020), pp. 74–77.

-She currently pursues her doctoral research project that deals with Russian-speaking artists in Istanbul at the beginning of the 20th century.
+She currently pursues her doctoral research project that deals with Russian-speaking émigré artists in Constantinople/Istanbul in the 1920s.
 Her most recent publication is “Boğaz’ın Rusları: 1920’li Yıllarda Beyoğlu’ndaki Rus Göçmen Sanatçılar”, published in Toplumsal Tarih (June 2021), pp. 9–15.
 Research interests include Turkish-Russian relations, late Ottoman history, migration and exile, modern art and the history of women and gender.

 PROF. DR. BURCU DOGRAMACI